HSalmon/hacker-news-clone/README.md

 ## Summary

-We're going to build a [Hacker News][] clone in Sinatra.
+We're going to build a [Hacker News][] clone in our MVC framework.
 This will be the most fully-featured web application we've built so far.
 Excited?!

 ## Part 1: Users, Posts and Comments